seanbradley/Simpletown/README.md

 If you're using a virtualenv--and you should-- _and_ you plan on running multiple environments on the same machine, you can place the above environment variable settings in your _bin/activate script_.
 If you don't plan on running multiple environments on the same machine, just stick with placing the settings in the  _.bashrc_ file of your home directory.

-Finally, i6
-f you use a different e-mail provider than Gmail, you'll have to provide additional e-mail info in Django's settings file.
+Finally, if you use a different e-mail provider than Gmail, you'll have to provide additional e-mail info in Django's settings file.

 ###STATIC ASSETS VS. MEDIA FILES
 As in other web frameworks,  "media" directories are traditionally reserved for files uploaded by users, and "static" is the label applied to resources related to styling the site.
-Django has its own conventions in this regard, and can get rather nuanced in its efforts to keep things tidy and loosely coupled between "apps" within a single overarching project.
+Django has its own conventions in thiregard, and can get rather nuanced in its efforts to keep things tidy and loosely coupled between "apps" within a single overarching project.
 Particularly, it's careful with regard to namespacing of static files, so that each Django app within a project can contain its own static assets (i.e., css, js, and img files) without name conflicts.
 Django provides a convenience function--_collectstatic_--to gather all of these resources into a common directory (the "static" directory) and to reference them via a common URL.
 (See: <https://docs.djangoproject.com/en/dev/howto/static-files/>)

 Many beginning Djangonauts find this process and its nomenclature a bit confusing.
 Simpletown follows the convention of most Python and other web frameworks: it simply places all style related assets into one directory from the get go.  _Any_ file that has to do with styling of the site is labeled as "styles", and that's the directory in which you'll find it.
 The "static" directory is empty--intentionally so--and should be left empty.
 Manually placing files in the "static" directory will raise an ImproperlyConfigured exception.
 Presently, executing this command...